How To Get a Medical Marijuana Card in Washington DC

 • DC residents who can prove that their gross income (including rent, alimony, and child support) amounts to, or is below, 200% of the federal poverty level.

-Other fees paid by participants in the district's medical marijuana program include fees paid to replace missing or damaged cards.
-Patients and caregivers must pay $90 to obtain replacement cards after losing their initial issued cards.
-However, individuals who qualify for reduced fees only have to pay $20 to replace their cards.
+Other fees paid by participants in the District's medical marijuana program include fees paid to replace missing or damaged cards.
+Patients and caregivers must pay $10 to obtain replacement cards after losing their initial issued cards.

 How Do I Renew My Medical Marijuana Card?